 Youth Hunting Program of Florida

 The Youth Hunting Program of Florida is designed to introduce more young people to hunting and conservation by providing safe, educational, mentored youth hunts.
 Thanks to private landowners who graciously open up their property, youth accompanied by a parent or guardian can learn outdoor skills from a mentor during organized hunts.
-The FWC and its partners offer hunts for deer, turkey, hogs, waterfowl, dove, small game and more.
+The FWC and its partners provide hunts for deer, turkey, hogs, waterfowl, dove, small game and more.

 Who can participate in a mentored youth hunt?